Chris Olave: College career

+College statistics

 Professional career

-Olave was drafted by the New Orleans Saints in the first round (11th overall) of the 2022 NFL Draft.

-Olave made his NFL debut in Week 1 against the Atlanta Falcons with three receptions for 41 yards and a two-point conversion in the 27–26 victory.
-In Week 3, against the Carolina Panthers, Olave had nine receptions for 147 yards.
-In Week 4, against the Minnesota Vikings, he had his first professional touchdown reception on a four-yard reception from Andy Dalton.
+Olave was selected by the New Orleans Saints in the first round (11th overall) of the 2022 NFL draft.
+Olave made his NFL debut in week 1 against the Atlanta Falcons with three receptions for 41 yards and a two-point conversion in the 27–26 victory.
+In week 3, against the Carolina Panthers, Olave had nine receptions for 147 yards.
+In week 4, against the Minnesota Vikings, he had his first professional touchdown reception on a four-yard reception from Andy Dalton.
+In week 6 against the Seahawks, Olave suffered a grade 1 concussion in the 3rd a quarter leading him to miss his next game.
 He added two more games going over the 100-yard mark over the 2022 season.
 He finished his rookie season with 72 receptions for 1,042 receiving yards and four receiving touchdowns.
 He was named to the 2022 PFWA All-Rookie Team.

+On September 10, 2023, Olave caught eight passes for 112 yards against the Tennessee Titans in the 16–15 victory.
+He caught another 8 passes for 104 yards in week 3 against the Green Bay Packers as the Saints lost 17–18.
+Olave suffered a grade 1 concussion in the third quarter of his week 12 matchup against the Falcolns.
+He finished his sophomore campaign with 87 receptions for 1,123 yards and five touchdowns.

+On July 18, 2024, Olave was placed on the Active/Non-football injury or illness (NFI) list.
+He was activated prior to week 1.
+Olave suffered his 3rd career concussion in week 6 against the Buccaneers, missing one game.
+He suffered another concussion in week 9 as well, this time missing the rest of the season.
+This marks his fourth concussion in his professional career and fifth since starting college.
+He had 32 receptions for 400 yards and one touchdown, which came in week 3 against the Eagles, in the 2024 season.

+In 2025, the Saints exercised the fifth-year option on Olave's contract.